Some people need to request permission before they can join the video meeting. For details, go to Join a video meeting.

 You can invite people and remove people during a video meeting.
 You can invite people outside of your organisation who haven’t already been added to a Calendar event.
 Someone from your organisation must first allow them to attend the meeting.
 For meetings organised through your personal Google Account, only the moderator can in-call invite or admit participants into the meeting.

 Choose an option:

 - On the right, click People Add people .

-- Enter the name or email address Send invite.
+- Enter the name or email address Send invitation.

-- In the bottom left corner, click the meeting name.
+- In the bottom-left corner, click on the meeting name.